crate/cloud-howtos/docs/reconfigure-cluster/change-cluster-plan.rst

 - Switching plans is bi-directional, both up and down.

-- Scaling down to CR0 is NOT supported.
+- Changing the plan down to CR0 is NOT supported.